Target setting & action plan

 Connection to parties reducing their footprint

 Reducing GHG emissions for individual farms, producers, retailers or other parties in the value chain, is not a ‘one size fits all’ operation: the effectiveness and suitability of solutions depend on the specific context.
 For this reason, we offer tailored advice to companies that aim to reduce their GHG emissions.
 Once the impact of your solution(s) has been quantified, we can include your product in our portfolio of emission reduction solutions, which could be applied in organizations that want to reduce emissions in their value chain.

 Why quantify the solutions effectiveness?

 Investigating the impact of your solution has many advantages.
 It is an opportunity to gain additional insights about your solution, identify improvement areas and increase market value.

 Increase market value

-Insights in saving options
+Insights on saving options

-Insight in the current emissions and emission reductions related to your solution can help to make the solution even more effective.
+Insights on the current emissions and emission reductions related to your solution can help to make the solution even more effective.
 For example, through saving materials and energy in production.

-Insights in the environmental impact
+Insights on the environmental impact

 Development of innovations